projectacrn/acrn-hypervisor/doc/developer-guides/hld/vuart-virt-hld.rst

 *******************

 The communication vUART is used to transfer data between two VMs in low speed.
-For kernel driver, it is a general UART, can be detected and probed by 8250 serial driver.
-But in hypervisor, it has special process.
+For the kernel driver, it is a general UART that can be detected and probed by 8250 serial driver.
+But in the hypervisor, it has a special process.

-From :numref:`communication-uart-arch`, the vUART in two VMs is connected according to the configuration in hypervisor.
-When user writes a byte to the communication UART in VM0:
+From :numref:`communication-uart-arch`, the vUART in two VMs is connected according to the configuration in the hypervisor.
+When a user writes a byte to the communication UART in VM0:

 Operations in VM0